sanster23/learn-go-with-tests/README.md

 # learn-go-with-tests

-Getting started with Golang with a bit of TDD
+Getting started with Golang with a bit of TDD and good practices.